Overview of oxygen sources

 Cylinder naming and sizing

 Cylinder sizes can be confusing, as there is no universal standard in use worldwide.
 The most commonly used system names cylinders alphabetically, with larger sizes assigned letters appearing later in the alphabet (see chart below).
-For ISO (and British naming), these sizes are AZ, C, D, E, F, G, H, and J.
+For ISO (and British naming), these sizes are AZ, C, D, E, F, G, H, and J. In many settings, size is listed as the volume in liters of water (e.g. 50L).

 In the US, one naming system begins with the letter “M” for “medical,” followed by a number that is volume of compressed gas in cubic feet (e.g. M2 – M265).
 An H sized tank may also be referred to as M250 tanks since up to 250 cubic feet of compressed oxygen can be stored in them.
 In some cases, cylinder sizes are defined by liquid liter capacity.